-Only use oils "Certified For Gasoline Engines" by the American Petroleum Institute (API).
+Only use oils certified for gasoline engines by the American Petroleum Institute (API).
 An oil with this trademark symbol conforms to the current engine and emission system protection standards and fuel economy requirements of the International Lubricant Standardization and Approval Committee (ILSAC), comprised of U.S. and Japanese automobile manufacturers.

-To protect your engine and engine's warranty, use Motorcraft SAE 5W-30 or an equivalent SAE 5W-30 oil meeting Ford specification WSS-M2C929-A.
+To protect your engine and engine's warranty, use Motorcraft® SAE 5W-30 or an equivalent SAE 5W-30 oil meeting Ford specification WSS-M2C929-A. Refer to Maintenance product specifications and capacities later in this section for more information.